chipsalliance/i3c-core/src/rdl/docs/README.md

 <p>Status of last IBI.
 Should be read after IBI_DONE interrupt.</p>
 <p>Values:</p>
-<p>00 - Success: IBI was transmitted and ACK'd by the Active Controller.
+<p>000 - Success: IBI was transmitted and ACK'd by the Active Controller.
-01 - Failure: Active Controller NACK'd the IBI before any data was sent.
+001 - FailureNack: Active Controller NACK'd the IBI before any data was sent.
-The Target Device will retry sending the IBI once.
+The device will retry sending the IBI as long as permitted by the retry counter.
-10 - Failure: Active Controller NACK'd the IBI after partial data was sent.
+010 - FailurePartialData: Active Controller NACK'd the IBI after data was partially sent.
+The remaining part of data in the IBI queue is considered corrupted and will be discarded.
-Part of data in the IBI queue is considered corrupted and will be discarded.
+011 - FailureRetry: IBI could not be serviced due to reached retry count.
-11 - Failure: IBI was terminated after 1 retry.</p>
+100 - FailureArbitration:: IBI could not be serviced as arbitration was lost during the address header.
+The device will retry sending the IBI as long as permitted by the retry counter.</p>

 ### RESET_CONTROL register